 A BRMS completely changes this dynamic.
 It externalizes the rules from the code, creating one central repository where all business logic lives.
 This makes it possible for business analysts or department managers to update rules using simple, user-friendly interfaces.
 This approach not only speeds up the change process but also improves consistency, as everyone is working from the same playbook.
 It helps automate complex decisions that would otherwise be difficult for people to handle reliably.

-BRMS vs. Workflow Automation: What's the Difference?
+BRMS vs. Workflow Automation: Which Do You Need?

 It's easy to confuse a BRMS with workflow automation, but they serve two distinct, complementary functions.
 A BRMS is all about the decision.
 It answers the "what if" questions based on predefined logic.
 For example, a BRMS would decide if a loan application should be approved based on a customer's credit score and income.
 It’s the brain that makes the call.